M.S. in Computational Biology

 The M.S. in Computational Biology program enrolls students who desire a more immediate career in industry or who wish to explore computational biology without committing to a doctoral program.
 It also draws returning professionals who seek to enhance their skills and practices in this new interdisciplinary field.

-Coursework consists of three Core Courses and a number of electives in a wide array of disciplines such as computer science, machine learning, math, statistics, biology, chemistry, biomedical engineering, and information management.
+Coursework consists of Foundation Courses, Background Courses, and Breadth & Depth Courses in a wide array of disciplines such as computer science, machine learning, math, statistics, biology, chemistry, biomedical engineering, and information management.
 Students have the option of conducting in-depth research in addition to coursework, and are also encouraged to seek external internships after their first year.
-Students pursue this degree either full-time or part-time; full-time students complete the program in 3-4 semesters.
+Students pursue this degree full-time and complete the program in 3-4 semesters.

 Students who have completed the program have gone on to work in a wide range of industries in biotech and pharma as well as goverment and academic institutions.
 Recent graduates have been employed at companies and institutes such as the J. Craig Venter Institute, Thermo Fisher Scientific, Philips Research, and Broad Institute of MIT and Harvard, to name a few.
 Other graduates have gone on to pursue Ph.D. degrees at a number of top universities around the world.